 It may take some time to get over our lack of faith in the possibility that we can enjoy the Kingdom today as the Early Church did in the First Century.
 It is time to go back to the drawing board and draw the plans as were laid out by the Master Builder and His apostles.
 We have the truths given very clearly in the New Testament, but we have been long in unbelief-training with wrong examples.
 We have nearly 1900 years of tradition to go through and separate the living baby from the bathwater.
 This is a must for spiritual reality and for us to be about the Master’s business of making disciples.

 Basically, I try to be a New Testament, primitive, simple, Evangelical – Liturgical- Charismatic Christian.
 Evangelical, as I deeply believe in the grace and love of God.
-Liturgical, as I love for the structure of holiness and the breaking of the bread as set down by our Lord and the apostles.
+Liturgical, as I also have love for the structure of holiness and the breaking of the bread as set down by our Lord and the apostles.
 And as a Charismatic I expect the Holy Spirit to show up, set folks free, heal, change lives and give folks a heart of joy in the presence of Christ.
 I truly enjoy sharing the joys of finding the balance of being a normal Christian instead of being lopsided as I was for far too long.
 The Evangelicals say that the salvation of souls for Jesus is a real issue.
 The Liturgical say if you don’t have a holy structure going back to Peter and the Twelve, you don’t have church.
 The Charismatic follow up with the position that, if the Holy Spirit doesn’t show up, you haven’t had church either.
 Each has parts of the truth.

 So, the Saints go from church to church trying to get out of their little “kingdom boxes” so as to have a (John 17) peace in their hearts.
 To correct the problem the following might be considered: